Alfred Worden: Death

-Worden died on March 18, 2020, at an assisted living center in Sugar Land, Texas.
-He was 88.
+Alfred Worden died on March 18, 2020, at an assisted living center in Sugar Land, Texas.
+He was 88 years old.
 Worden had been suffering from an infection at home in League City, Texas for which he was hospitalized at Texas Medical Center in Houston.
 He was convalescing at the Sugar Land facility at the time of his death.

 The tributes to Worden upon his death were many.
 NASA Administrator Jim Bridenstine stated, "Al was an American hero whose achievements in space and on Earth will never be forgotten."
 Apollo 11's Buzz Aldrin, a fellow West Point graduate, tweeted, "'Line of Grey, Be Thou at Peace!'
 Godspeed Al." Tom Kallman, president of Kallman Worldwide, Inc., with whom Worden had worked in setting up the Astronaut Al Worden Endeavour Scholarship Foundation, noted, "Though he was focused on STEM, Al's principal message was always to 'follow your passion, wherever that leads you'."
 Mike Pence, Vice President of the United States, stated, "We stand on the shoulders of space pioneers like Al, and America will always marvel at his achievements and look to him for inspiration as we strive to go farther and faster than ever before."

 A celebration of Worden's life took place on September 19, 2020.
 This was originally to be a hybrid in-person/online event, but due to the COVID-19 pandemic was postponed and made online only.
 Those paying tribute to Worden included fellow Group 5 astronauts Duke, Haise and Jack Lousma.